ardeliatay/aws-certification/8-developer-theory.md

     - only mandatory section
   - `TimeoutInMinutes`
     - time that CloudFormation will wait for the nested stack to complete.
 Default is no timeout

+## Quiz
+**You want to recieve an email whenever a user pushes code to your CodeCommit repository, how can you configure this?**
+Configure notifications in the console, this will create a CloudWatch Events rule to send a notification to an SNS topic which will trigger an email to be sent to the user